nihilitycom/100-days-of-code/log.md

 ### Day 10: June 5, 2024

-**Today's progress**: Completed 5-step of learning HTML by building a catphotoapp on fcc.
+**Today's progress**: Completed 5 steps of learning HTML by building a catphotoapp on fcc.

 **Thoughts**: Learning is a step-by-step process and I gradually understand the steps I had learned.